jonathanmoregard/intentor/cursor_instructions/PR_MANAGEMENT.md

 ## PR Creation Process

-0. **COMMIT CHANGES** check uncommited changes, read them, create a commit with an appropriate message
+0. **COMMIT CHANGES** check uncommited changes, read them, create a commit with an appropriate message.
+Keep `pnpm-lock.yaml` in sync; CI uses a frozen lockfile.
 1. **Analyze changes**: start with updating master, and then running `git diff origin/master HEAD` and run commands until you have a clear idea of the changes
 2. **Create branch summary**: writes succinct title + paragraph summary in chat window
 3. **Check version**: `npm run version:check`